 Office of the Revenue Commissioners,

 Fax: +353 (0) 67 44182

-For C2 applicants, the qualifying criteria apply equally to resident and non-resident subcontractors.
+To qualify for zero rate, the qualifying criteria apply equally to resident and non-resident subcontractors.
 In the case of an applicant who has been resident outside of the State at some time during the qualifying period, they must have complied with all of the comparable obligations imposed by the laws of the country in which they were resident.

 Impact of the VAT Reverse Charge on Construction Services that are subject to RCT

 Following the introduction of the VAT Reverse Charge on 1 September 2008, resident subcontractors providing construction services (that are subject to RCT) to principal contractors will still be required to register for VAT, subject to the normal VAT rules.
 However, these subcontractors will no longer be obliged to charge and account for VAT on construction services (except haulage for hire) supplied to principal contractors.

 From 1 September 2008, non-resident subcontractors who provide construction services to principal contractors that are within the scope of RCT (as defined in Section 530 of the Taxes Consolidation Act, 1997 but excluding haulage for hire), are not required to register for VAT.
 Such subcontractors may however register for VAT, in order to claim credit for input VAT incurred.
 Further information for subcontractors (PDF, 44.4KB).